Science On a Sphere® Hardware Specifications

 For a higher-end audio installation, David Eltzroth has written a white paper discussing a Dolby stereo surround audio system for SOS.

 The Bluetooth adapter plugs into the main computer via USB and allows for another way to connect the iPad.
 The following model is regularly used with Science On a Sphere.
 This is an optional purchase:

 Apple iPad Remote Control

 As of SOS release 3.4.2, SOS supports the Apple iPad and other iOS devices for sphere operations.
 For simplicity, we refer to this as the iPad interface, but it can be installed on a recent version of any the following devices:

 The iPad and iPad Mini provide a richer interface with more information available to the user.
-The iPod Touch and iPhone are no longer being developed for and have limited functionality.
 The free app is named "SOS Remote" and is available in the Apple App Store.

 In addition to one of the above devices, the use of this interface requires Wi-Fi access to the SOS computer.
 There may be an existing Wi-Fi infrastructure at your site that you can use.
 If not, you will need to purchase an additional Wi-Fi router.

 Further information about the iPad app, including Wi-Fi requirements, is available in the SOS Remote App Manual.

 SOS comes with additional optional software that is available to all SOS sites.
-This software includes the automated alignment software and the SOS Public Kiosk software.
+This software includes the SOS Public Kiosk software.
 To utilize this software, additional hardware is needed, as described below.

 SOS Public Kiosk Hardware